 - There are plenty of marine turtles to be seen on many of the dive sites.

 The other great place to experience turtles in the Caribbean is in Barbados.
-You can either find them when scuba diving there, or it easy to see them by snorkeling off the west coast near Hole Town.
+You can either find them when scuba diving, or it easy to see them snorkeling off the west coast near Hole Town.
 Hawksbill and leatherback turtles make Barbados their home and nest on the beaches.

-There's a tiny beach in Mexico called Akumal, which is a Maya word that translates to “place of the turtles“.
+There’s a tiny beach in Mexico called Akumal, which is a Maya word that translates to “place of the turtles“.
 You can experience mostly Green Sea Turtles, but also Loggerhead Turtle too.

 Akumal is about 100 kilometres (62 miles) south of Cancun, Mexico.
 It’s between Playa Del Carmen and Tulum and over looks Akumal Bay.

-Akumal Bay was declared a marine refuge in March 2016 to protect the threatened turtle population.
-In fact Akumal is a Maya word meaning 'place of the turtle.'
+Akumal Bay was declared a marine refuge in March 2016.
+This is to protect the threatened turtle population.

-The area is protected by a reef and the waters are shallow, going down to a depth of around 5 metres (16 feet).
+The area is protected by a reef and the waters are shallow and go down to a depth of around 5 metres (16 feet).

-The sea bed is very sandy, where sea grass grows, which is what the Green Turtles feed on.
+The sea bed is very sandy where sea grass grows.
+Sea grass is what Green Turtles feed on.
 The nesting season for the Green Turtles starts in May, but you might get to see the last of the hatchings at the end of October.
 If you miss the nesting season, you will see turtles in the bays and lagoon year-round.

 Sipadan is one of the top dive destinations in the world.
 In fact Sipadan is included on Jacques Cousteau’s list of top ten dive sites in the world.

-Sipadan is one of the many protected nesting sites around the world.
-Whether you snorkel or scuba dive there, you are very likely to see turtles there.
+Sipadan is one of the many protected turtle nesting sites around the world.
+Whether you snorkel or scuba dive you are very likely to see turtles.

 Sipadan is the only oceanic island in Malaysia.
 The island rises up 600 metres (1968 feet) from the sea bed and is located in the Celebes Sea.
-The sea life there is simply amazing, and included in this marine life are plenty of sea turtles.
+The sea life there is simply amazing.
+Included in this marine life are plenty of sea turtles.

 For those of you who live in the UK or Europe and don’t want to travel long-haul to see marine turtles, we have them on our door step in the Mediterranean.
 Zakynthos is a Greek Island and is known for an abundance of sea turtles.